All Episodes

 Give me a one in the chat if y'all want me to play this joint.

-Give me a one in the chat.
+Give me a one of the chat.

 Should have known, huh?

-Should've known the Fez was coming.
+Should have known the feds was coming.

 God damn.

-All right, y'all want it?
+All right, y'all want it.

 Let's do it, baby.

-We don't care about the money.
+We don't care about the bunny.

 So here we go.

-Porter B. You know what, man?
+Porter B, you know what, man?

-B patientally can't be hit once.
+Talent can't be hidden once.

 You always look at the comments, right?